-If you don’t have a Caesars account, click through our specially curated link on our Caesars sportsbook review page, enter your info, keeping in mind that any information you’re asked to share is secure and only used to affirm your identity.
-Use the promo code “GAMEDAY15" to unlock the sportsbook’s best new-user offer.
+If you don’t have a Caesars account, click through our specially curated link on our Caesars Sportsbook review page, enter your info, keeping in mind that any information you’re asked to share is secure and only used to affirm your identity.
+Use the promo code (if applicable) to unlock the sportsbook’s best new-user offer.

 If you have a Caesars account, sign in.

 Enter funds in your preferred method of doing so, keeping in mind that credit cards can not be used as a withdrawal option even if you used that method to deposit.
 If that concerns you, use an ACH or e-Wallet like PayPal so you can withdraw in a timely fashion.